 Classroom Learning Vs. Real Life Learning

 Studying a second language is part of high school graduation requirements or recommendations in many states.
 You may have also been required to take classes in a second language as part of your college degree.
-But formal classroom learning (as I experienced it!) doesn’t help people get fluent.
-And here’s why.
+Formal Spanish classes (as I experienced them!) don’t help people get fluent.
+Why?

 You’re not actually talking in the classes, you are observing.
 Instead of getting experience in how the language is used, you’re learning ABOUT the language.
 Take learning how to play the piano, for example.
 You could take hours of classes learning about the piano, but that doesn’t mean you will be able to play it after learning how it was made.